 Being behind on your mortgage, and other payments, can be a highly stressful and life-altering situation.
 Add to that the constant calls, letters, and harassment of debt collectors, and it can become unbearable.

-Remember, you have other legal options to solve this dire problem, and the debt settlement lawyers at Mitchell & Hammond have a solid, successful history of helping Oklahoma City’s families climb out of this financial quagmire.
+Remember, you have other legal options to solve this dire problem, and the debt settlement lawyers at Hammond Law Firm have a solid, successful history of helping Oklahoma City’s families climb out of this financial quagmire.
 End the stress and sleepless nights and consult with them first.
 They will aggressively fight for you by using all the legal options available.